Sir-Irk/c8080/README.md

     cpu->m[0x59e] = 0x05;
 ```

-There is also a specific instruction(0xcd) in the emulator for handling the printing for the diagnostic program.
+There is also a special version of call(0xcd) in the emulator for handling the printing for the diagnostic program.